smartdec/dgtx-auction/README.md

-# Digitex Dutch auction contract
+# Digitex auction contract

 Implementation of the Dutch auction for 100,000,000 DGTX.

-## Dutch auction
+## The auction

 1. Token auction will start at 9am EST on February 15th, 2018.
-2. The price starts from $0.25 and linearly decreases by $0.01 every hour until it reaches $0.01.
+2. The price starts from $0.25 per 1 DGTX and linearly decreases by $0.01 every hour until it reaches $0.01.
 3. The auction lasts no more than 30 days.
 4. Public can participate in auction by sending ETH to the auction contract.
-5. Buyer’s bid is calculated in USD according to the ETH/USD exchange rate in the contract at the time the funds are received.
+5. Buyer’s bid is calculated in USD according to the ETH/USD exchange rate in the contract at the time the ether is received.
 6. Contributions are limited: maximum - $10000 per address, minimum - 0.01 ETH per transaction.
 7. The ETH/USD rate is updated every hour using an oracle.
-8. Auction is finished when amount of USD received is equal to the current valuation of the tokens offered (that is current auction token price multiplied by total amount of tokens offered).
+8. Auction is finished when amount of USD received (sum of all bids) is equal to the current valuation of the tokens offered (that is current auction token price multiplied by total amount of tokens offered).
-9. After auction is finished buyers can claim tokens according to the final auction price and the size of their bid.
-Each buyer receives the portion of all tokens offered proportional to their bid (calculated in USD at the moment the funds are sent as described above).
+9. After the auction is finished buyers can claim tokens according to the final auction price and the size of their bid.
+Each buyer receives the portion of all tokens offered proportional to their bid (calculated in USD at the moment the ether is received as described above).
 This way each buyer receives tokens according to the final price at the moment of the end of auction.
 Each buyer is guaranteed to receive tokens at a price no higher than the price at which they bid.
+10. Bids can only be sent from external ethereum addresses (not contracts).

 Note that at the end of auction the market price of ETH collected may (and will) be different from the sum of all bids that is used in calculating the final auction price.

 ## Implementing the distribution of assets

-1. When a buyer sends transactions with or without ETH to the contract after auction is finished, the contract will refund tokens to the buyer according to the final auction price.
+1. When a buyer sends transactions with or without ETH to the contract after the auction is finished, the contract will refund tokens to the buyer according to the final auction price.
 2. ETH collected in bids is sent to the address(es) provided by the owner immediately.
 3. After the auction is over the owner can trigger the function that sends tokens to buyers.
 This will be done in portions to avoid out-of-gas and ERC223 compatibility issues.